 - 1. STOP!
 Read the safety information on the previous page. - 2.
 Turn off all electric power to the appliance. - 3.
 Turn control knob clockwise to "OFF" position.
 (See Fig. 22b) - 4.
 Wait (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
 Follow "B" in the safety information above.
 If you don't smell gas, go to the next step. - 5.
 Turn knob counterclockwise to the "PILOT" position.
 (See Fig. 23b) Depress control knob. - 6.
 With control knob depressed, push down on the ignitor button until the pilot lights.
-The pilot is visible centered below the plaques, behind the front grill.
-(See Fig. 24) - 7.
+The pilot is visible, centered below the main burner, behind the glass panel.
+(See Fig. 24 on page 19) - 7.
 Keep control depressed for (30) seconds after pilot lights.
 Release control knob.